Home » Recipes » Turkey, Spinach and Feta Meatballs (or Make as a Turkey Burger)

 Turkey, Spinach and Feta Meatballs (or Make as a Turkey Burger)

-These turkey meatballs are a healthy, flavorful alternative to traditional beef meatballs.
+These Turkey, Spinach and Feta Meatballs (or Turkey Burgers) are a healthy, flavorful alternative to traditional beef meatballs.

-These meatballs are great plain, in a sandwich, on a salad or on a plate of spaghetti topped with Roasted Tomato Basil Marinara Sauce.
+These meatballs are great served with Tzatziki Sauce, in a pita, on a salad or on a plate of spaghetti topped with Roasted Tomato Basil Marinara Sauce.
 They also double as a burger.
 You can cook them and eat them fresh or freeze them for up to 2 months!
 Check out our recipe for Baked Spaghetti Squash for an amazing combination.

 Can these be prepped the night before?
 Yes.